NightKey/Server-monitoring-discord-bot/README.md

 # Server-monitoring-discord-bot

-This bot monitors the computer that it's running on.
+This application is a chat-bot that is capable of monitoring the status of the computer as well as the running state of watch listed applications.
+If the watchdog process is in use, a notification message can be sent.
 For it to work, you will need to create one [Discord bot account](https://discordapp.com/developers/applications/).
-If you want to use the Telegramm bot API, you will need to create a [Telegramm bot](https://core.telegram.org/api/obtaining_api_id) as well
+If you want to use the Telegramm bot API, you will need to create a [Telegramm bot](https://core.telegram.org/api/obtaining_api_id) as well.
-Both the watchdog, and the bot is capable of running without one another.
+The watchdog and bot processes are capable of running without one another.

 ## The bot